If you click on the link above there are lots of fun, free things to do in the borough, from museum trips to storytelling and mini beast hunting.

 - Enjoying making marks with tools such as pens and crayons and in textures such as salt, sand and shaving foam.

-look at this web-site Name Writing Skills
+Name Writing Skills

 - Children need to be able to recognise their name first: write family names on pieces of paper then ask your child to pick theirs.
 Place letters of the alphabet on the floor then ask your child to pick letters that are in their name.